jht6/ihook/README.md

 ### Installation

-It's advised to install the **pre-commit-enhanced** module as a `devDependencies` in your `package.json` as you only need this for development purposes.
+It's advised to install the **ihook** module as a `devDependencies` in your `package.json` as you only need this for development purposes.
 To install the module simply run:

 ```
-npm install --save-dev pre-commit-enhanced
+npm install --save-dev ihook
 ```

 To install it as `devDependency`.
 When this module is installed it will override